zsborsos/lab-tableau-manipulating-data-from-multiple-sources/readme.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# Lab | Tableau - Calculated fields and parameters
+# Lab | Tableau - Manipulating data from multiple sources

 For this lab, we will be using the dataset in the Customer Analysis Business Case.
 This dataset can be found in `files_for_lab` folder.